lukehollis/agentics-3d/README.md

 ![Rome Simulator](https://iiif.mused.com/rome_simulator_mused.jpg/0,240,2048,854/990,/0/default.jpg)

 This is currently running the [Civilization Simulations](https://mused.com/explore/simulations/).
+You can also implement it easily with the [Happy Harvest](https://assetstore.unity.com/packages/essentials/tutorial-projects/happy-harvest-2d-sample-project-259218) 2d template from Unity.

 ## Overview